Tell Your Assembly Member to Get Behind Move New York Toll Reform

 Assembly Democrats are meeting today to discuss 2018 legislative priorities.

-Assembly Democrats are meeting today to discuss their priorities for next year’s legislation session, and StreetsPAC is asking New Yorkers to call their legislators and urge them to sign on to the Move NY toll reform plan.
+Assembly Democrats are meeting today to discuss their priorities for next year’s legislative session, and StreetsPAC is asking New Yorkers to call their legislators and urge them to sign on to the Move NY toll reform plan.

 Move NY is a powerful traffic reduction plan that appears to have serious political momentum.
 It would cut congestion and raise revenue for transit by putting a consistent price on driving into the Manhattan core while lowering tolls on outlying bridges.